 The Accelerated Reader program calculates how long each pupil is reading for using the number of words in the book (word count) and the time taken between each quiz.
 Our target is for an engaged time of 30 minutes per day - some of this will be done in school but regular, quality home reading is essential in order for this important target to be reached.

-Mr Redfern and Mrs Ball can access a range of reports to monitor your child's reading.
+Mr Redfern and Mrs Ball can access a range of reports to monitor your child's reading as well as listening to them reading aloud whenever possible.
 If you require any further update on your child in addition to texts and updates in reading records then please feel free to ask.

 To increase success rates, you can ask your child to tell you about the story they are reading and discuss any new vocabulary with them.